mayureshw/mftools/README.md

     pfreports.txt:

-        - total portfolio value, cost and gain
+        - total portfolio value, cost and gain, %gain, CAGR

         - fund-wise view sorted by Value Research sub-category with information such as cost, value, gain, % gain, CAGR, % of your portfolio value,